pneff/servicegen/docs/grammar.markdown

   - Duration: Starts with a number, followed by a duration word.
 The following durations are recognized: second, seconds, minute, minutes, hour, hours, day, days, month, months, year, years.
+  - XML: Starts with a left angle bracket '<' and ends with a right angle bracket '>'.

 ### Variable types